Proxy-GS: Unified Occlusion Priors for Training and Inference in Structured 3D Gaussian Splatting: Method

 \subsection{Proxy-Guided Densification}

 In the original anchor-growing densification strategy, new anchors are generated around Gaussian splats that exhibit large gradients during training.
-However, this procedure may introduce redundant anchors behind the proxy mesh depth: although these Gaussians have large gradients, the newly grown anchors do not contribute to rendering due to occlusion.
+However, this procedure may introduce redundant anchors behind the proxy mesh depth: although these Gaussians have large gradients, the new anchors feature do not decode due to occlusion.

-To tackle this limitation, and inspired by the multi-view depth densification strategy in~\cite{Li2024MVGSplattingMG}, we introduce \textbf{proxy-guided densification}, which explicitly projects anchors onto the surface of the proxy mesh.
+To tackle this limitation, and inspired by the multi-view depth densification strategy in Mvg-splatting~\cite{Li2024MVGSplattingMG}, we introduce \textbf{proxy-guided densification}, which explicitly projects anchors onto the surface of the proxy mesh.
 Since proxy depth maps are pre-computed, we can measure the patch-wise L1 loss and identify regions where the rendering error is consistently large.

 To achieve this, patches with abnormally high error are identified by comparing to the mean error $\bar{\ell}$ within the same frame.
 We compute the per-patch loss as the average of pixel losses:

 We select patches that satisfy